josh-aaron/adserver/README.md

 ## Verification Steps
 1. Clone repo
-2. Download/set up postgres
+2. Download/install Postgres
+3. Create a .env file (copy .env.SAMPLE) and update with your Postgres username and password
-3. Create the adserver DB
+4. Create the adserver DB
     First connect to the psql shell
     ```
     psql -U {username}